bcarpio/mesosphere-formula/README.rst

 ``mesosphere.master``
 --------------------

 Includes `mesosphere` to install mesosphere and runs the `mesos-master` service.
 A Zookeeper is automatically installed and started as well.
+A Mesosphere install is also added to the master node.

 ``mesosphere.slave``
 --------------------